ChrisCummins/phd/docs/binaries.rst

     usage: clgen-dist [-h] [--version] [-v] [--author AUTHOR] <model> <distname>

-    Package CLgen model for distribution.
+    Package CLgen models for distribution.

+    Once a CLgen model has been trained, it can be distribute to other devices for sampling.
+This program provides the mechanism for doing so.
+So called "dist files" contain trained Neural Network models and metadata describing the method by which they were trained.

     Copyright (C) 2016 Chris Cummins <chrisc.101@gmail.com>.
     <http://chriscummins.cc/clgen>